 It is obvious to your targets that the oath you are proposing will be supernaturally enforced.

 Exert your Mind and spend an Action.
-You must actively and obviously use Sacred Seal to activate this Effect.
-The area within 10 feet of you immediately and obviously becomes imminently dangerous.
+Select a Location no further than 40 feet from you and in your line of sight.
+You must use up Empty Bullet casing in order to activate this Effect.
+The area within 25 feet of the chosen Location immediately and obviously becomes imminently dangerous.
 Anyone in the area has 1 Round to attempt to escape.
-During the next Round, on your Initiative, roll Brawn + Occult at Difficulty 6.
-Targets remaining inside the radius may attempt an appropriate Reaction at GM’s discretion.
-Finding a physical barrier to use as cover will cut total damage taken in half (applies after Reaction roll but before Armor).
+During the next Round, on your Initiative, roll Perception + Firearms at Difficulty 6.

 If you successfully hit your target, the value of any Armor they are wearing is reduced by 2.
 For material armor, this penalty lasts until it is repaired.
 For intrinsic armor, it lasts until the end of Combat and any relevant wound is healed.